byterubpay/byterub-site/_posts/2018-03-12-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-03-12.md

 **\<suraeNoether>** sarang ^ yep
 **\<suraeNoether>** i kind of want the schoalrships nearly strings-free
 **\<sarang>** However, the devil's in the details
-**\<suraeNoether>** as far as funding goes, though, i'm matching up to 5% of donations up to 50 XMR for this venture.
-If we manage to get 1000 XMR, I donate 50 XMR to the cause and we'll have 1050 XMR for the first year
+**\<suraeNoether>** as far as funding goes, though, i'm matching up to 5% of donations up to 50 BTR for this venture.
+If we manage to get 1000 BTR, I donate 50 BTR to the cause and we'll have 1050 BTR for the first year
 **\<sgp\_[m]>** suraeNoether a little late to chime in, but I would love to help you with the EAE paper if there's any way I can
 **\<suraeNoether>** sgp\_[m]: PM me
-**\<suraeNoether>** and if we can manage that much XMR the first year, we can pay for like 5 scholarships for undergrads, 2 grad student grants, fix up a school or two in ZA, and host the first byterub conference (with no entry fee)
+**\<suraeNoether>** and if we can manage that much BTR the first year, we can pay for like 5 scholarships for undergrads, 2 grad student grants, fix up a school or two in ZA, and host the first byterub conference (with no entry fee)
 **\<sarang>** This is an interesting pilot project that could take many different directions
-**\<suraeNoether>** and still have some XMR leftover for the next year
+**\<suraeNoether>** and still have some BTR leftover for the next year
 **\<sarang>** I think it'll important to keep the scope balanced between too narrow and too broad
 **\<suraeNoether>** my primary concern right now is determining criteria for handing out scholarships
 **\<sarang>** An established mission is gonna be essential to establishing and maintaining this direction